Here's How I'm Managing My Long-Term Position In Home Depot

 What this boils down to from a management perspective is considering the company’s positive strengths against the market’s perception of e-commerce and a slowing earnings growth scenario.
 The best strategy is to look to find a lower valuation to average the position.
 Easier said than done, right?

 The technical trend for Home Depot has illustrated a pattern where the stock has very rarely witnessed its 50-day moving average dip below the 200-day moving average.
 Neither has the stock price dropped below the 200-day moving average very frequently over the past five and a half years.
-This is an indicative pattern of a stock wit h strong positive momentum - the initial justification for entering the initial position in the stock back in June.
+This is an indicative pattern of a stock with strong positive momentum - the initial justification for entering the initial position in the stock back in June.

-Now that the market’s perception has changed due to e-commerce competitive factors, the focus on earnings growth, and the relationship with leverage dependency and financial distress risk, becomes more tangible.
+Now that the market’s perception has changed due to e-commerce competitive factors, the focus on earnings growth, and the relationship with leverage dependency and financial distress risk becomes more tangible.
 The combined uncertainty of broader market volatility justifies a wait-and-see approach for the stock price and/or 50-day moving average to cross below the 200-day moving average.
 For those with a cost basis in the $150s, it means accepting greater volatility in the stock price as the norm.

 Disclosure: I am/we are long AMZN, BA, HD.